ElyGallego/tail.select/CONTRIBUTING.md

 The rat.select package is written in TypeScript and SASS (SCSS-Syntax), using node.js and related tools and packages - such as rollup - to build the distribution files.
-Unlike many other npm packages we keep the latest `dist` files on our GitHub repository, thus also node-unfamiliar developers can use them without building the latest `master` branch first.

-However, even if the distribution files are available, please do NEVER edit them yourself.
-If you aren't familiar with TypeScript, consider to post your desired changes as ISSUE on the repo and we will take care of your code.
+Unlike many other npm packages we keep the latest `dist` files on our GitHub repository, thus also node-unfamiliar developers can use them without building the latest `master` branch on their own.
+However, even if the distribution files are available, please do **NEVER** edit them yourself.
+If you aren't familiar with TypeScript (or SASS), consider to post your desired changes as ISSUE on the repository itself and we will take care of your code instead.

 **TLDR**: BUNDLE BEFORE SUBMIT YOUR PULL REQUEST.

-But this also means, that changes on your Code must be bundled first, before your submit your Pull Request to our repository.
-Just enter `npm run build` or `npm run docs:build` will fully meet this requirement.
+The above paragraph also means, that changes on your Code must be bundled first, before your submit your Pull Request to our repository.
+Since we aren't using any CI/CD tools or other similar GitHub apps, which bundles them automatically, you MUST enter `npm run build` or `npm run docs:build` completely on your own (so before you start with `git add .`).
 Please don't 'play around' with custom scripts, and don't add one of your own.
 If you think we can optimize one of our scripts, let us discuss your concept and idea as ISSUE first.

 **TLDR**: TEST BEFORE YOU SUBMIT YOUR PULL REQUEST.